 Current Research

-Research in the E-Lab
+Research in the CNS Lab

 The transformation from a cooing infant into a talkative toddler is an amazing feat.
 The first two years is also a time period when infants turn rolling into crawling, crawling into walking, and walking into climbing!
 And perhaps most incredible, infants begin to engage and interact with the social world in many ways that researchers are only beginning to really understand.
 Within the first two years, your infant’s brain is rapidly changing and adapting as it learns to process complex social information.
 Not surprisingly, we have a lot to learn about how these changes happen and how your baby’s complex behaviors emerge.
 With your help, we want to discover how your child’s brain develops and how he/she learns and grows!